rajaprhub/Figmaticl/README.md

         value: 'text/csv'
     });

-    // Set the response body to the generated CSV content pm.response.updateBody(csvContent);
+    // Display the CSV content in the response body pm.response.send(csvContent);
 } else {
     console.log("No data to save.");
 }